fatihkaganemre/Fara-task/Readme.md

 I implemented UnitTests with "given, when, then" pattern and for name of test functions i ve used "when_should" convention.

 ## P.S
-I ve checked given lat and long values on Apple and Google maps and I assume either they are just test datas , or there is a mistake. or I should convert their sign (I am not sure about that.)
+I ve checked given lat and lng coordinates on Apple and Google maps and I assume either they are just test datas , or there is a mistake. or I should convert their sign (I am not sure about that.)